buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 This project usually takes people like 5-10 hours total.
 Some people knock it out within the same day it starts, others take a few days!

 The "kick-off" is the only live thing in this project and it'll be recorded.
-The rest of the project is made up of these async lessons.
+The rest of the project is made up of these async lessons for you to complete at your own pace!

 After that, I'll be hosting "co-working sessions" and will email you whenever we do them!
 Usually we focus them on the weekends.